 Lunette has a strong vision of empowering people who menstruate, globally, and breaking menstruation-related taboos.
-We have in 2018-2019 continued numerous projects.
-We are continuously committed to a rights-based approach in low resource settings, through engaging women and girls and all stakeholders in the activities we carry out.
+We have in 2019-2020 continued numerous projects, although efforts have to a degree been stalled due to Covid-19.
+We remain committed to a rights-based approach in low resource settings, through engaging women and girls and all stakeholders in the activities we carry out.
 We aim to improve menstrual health management, but in a holistic manner, looking at advocacy efforts and providing adapted training as well as products, to ensure impact.
 The Lunette Menstrual Cup accompanied with awareness raising and training can be a powerful tool for positive transformation in the lives of women and girls.
 We see it as our responsibility to act also in hard-to-reach areas and among the most vulnerable and marginalized, where possible.

-During 2018-2019, we continued engaging in both the humanitarian and development contexts.
-While we have produced a separate report of these activities, below a few examples of activities during 2018-2019, funded partially through development cooperation appropriations, through the Finnish government and the existing

-Finnpartnership programme (ODA-funding).
-Below short summaries of project activities (2017-2019), for more information please see full separate report on these activities.
+Below a few examples of activities during 2019-2020 in developing contexts, funded partially through development cooperation appropriations, through the Finnish government and the Finnpartnership programme (ODA-funding).
+Below short summaries of project activities which were carried out since 2017 and ended in 2019, for more information, please see full separate report on these activities.